fifth-postulate/finding-the-planets/book/src/finding/image.md

 ## Appreciate the Image
 At first glance the image can be a little underwhelming.
 But it is precisely this image that blew my mind!
-Being accustomed to the marvelous artist impression when I learned about the actual data was 11x11 pixels I was hooked.
+Being accustomed to the marvelous artist impression, when I learned about the actual data was 11x11 pixels I was hooked.
 How could anyone extract so much information from so little data?

 ![10 times enlargement of actual Trappist-1 photo](image/trappist-1.0.large.png)